melonDS-emu/melonDS/README.md

    cmake -B build -DCMAKE_PREFIX_PATH="$(brew --prefix qt@6);$(brew --prefix libarchive)" -DUSE_QT6=ON
    cmake --build build -j$(sysctl -n hw.logicalcpu)
    ```
-If everything went well, melonDS.app should now be in the `build` directory.
+If everything went well, khDaysMM.app should now be in the `build` directory.

 #### Self-contained app bundle
 If you want an app bundle that can be distributed to other computers without needing to install dependencies through Homebrew, you can additionally run `
-../tools/mac-bundle.rb melonDS.app` after the build is completed, or add `-DMACOS_BUNDLE_LIBS=ON` to the first CMake command.
+../tools/mac-bundle.rb khDaysMM.app` after the build is completed, or add `-DMACOS_BUNDLE_LIBS=ON` to the first CMake command.

 ## DONE